Accessory Dwelling Units

 - Look up your zoning information on the Property Information Map.

-- Draft Regulatory Agreement: If the existing building is rent controlled, and Planning Code waivers are granted, the new unit will also be rent controlled.
+- Draft Regulatory Agreement: If the existing building includes Rental Unit(s) (as defined by Section 37.2(r) of the Administrative Code), and Planning Code waivers are granted, the new unit will be subject to rent control.
+Generally speaking, these existing buildings are already subject to rent-control.
 A regulatory agreement will be created adding the new ADU under rent control.
 Please see a sample of the agreement here.
-The Regulatory agreement will be edited by Planning staff to reflect project specific conditions.
+The Regulatory agreement will be edited by Planning staff to reflect project specific conditions, and is required to be fully executed prior to permit issuance.

 - Dwelling Unit Legalization Program Fact Sheet